RedBearAK/toshy/README.md

 ## FAQ (Frequently Asked Questions)

-FAQ section has been moved to a Wiki page to make the README shorter:
+The lengthy FAQ section has been moved to a Wiki page to make the README shorter:

 https://github.com/RedBearAK/toshy/wiki/FAQ-(Frequently-Asked-Questions)